Thursday, December 5, 2024

 So, how can individuals cultivate a culture of personal responsibility and mitigate the need for others to intervene in their emergencies?

-First and foremost, individuals must prioritize effective planning and time management.
+individuals must prioritize effective planning and time management.
 This involves setting realistic goals, breaking them into manageable topic, and allocating sufficient time and resources.

 Procrastination and poor organization only increase the likelihood of emergencies arising.